-How to Cook Beef Short Ribs
+How To Cook Beef Short Ribs - The Perfect Classic Recipe

 When it comes to cooking a great meal, you can't go wrong with beef short ribs.
 They contain irresistible hunks of rich, juicy meat and melty, tender fat caps that everyone loves.